 DLJ MERCHANT BANKING PARTNERS, II, L.P.
-AND ITS AFFILIATES CONTROL OUR COMPANY AND MAY HAVE DIFFERENT INTERESTS THAN THOSE OF OTHER HOLDERS OF OUR COMMON STOCK
+AND ITS AFFILIATES HAVE SUBSTANTIAL CONTROL OVER OUR COMPANY AND MAY HAVE DIFFERENT INTERESTS THAN THOSE OF OTHER HOLDERS OF OUR COMMON STOCK.

-Prior to this offering, DLJ Merchant Banking Partners II, L.P. and affiliated funds, which we refer to as the DLJMB Funds, held 74.1% of our outstanding common stock and after this offering these entities will beneficially own 46.9% of our outstanding common stock (44.4% if the underwriters' over-allotment option is exercised in full).
-As a result of their stock ownership and contractual rights they received in the recapitalization, these entities have control over our business, policies and affairs, including the power to:
+As adjusted to reflect the proposed distribution of our stock by CRL Acquisition LLC to its members, prior to this offering DLJ Merchant Banking Partners II, L.P. and affiliated funds, which we refer to as the DLJMB Funds, beneficially owned 75.0% of our outstanding common stock and after this offering these entities will beneficially own 45.8% of our outstanding common stock (43.3% if the underwriters' over-allotment option is exercised in full).
+As of March 25, 2000, without adjustment for the proposed distribution of our stock by CRL Acquisition LLC to its members, the DLJMB Funds beneficially owned 88.5% of our common stock before the offering and 53.6% after the offering.
+As a result of their stock ownership and contractual rights they received in the recapitalization, these entities have substantial control over our business, policies and affairs, including the power to:

-- elect our directors;
+- elect a majority of our directors;

 - appoint new management;

 - prevent or cause a change of control; and

-- approve any action requiring the approval of the holders of common stock, including the adoption of amendments to our certificate of incorporation and approval of mergers or sales of substantially all of our assets.
+- substantially control any action requiring the approval of the holders of common stock, including the adoption of amendments to our certificate of incorporation and approval of mergers or sales of substantially all of our assets.